mandober/debrief.math/algebra/abstract-algebra/algebraic-structures.md

 # Algebraic structures

-An *algebraic structure*, a structure on a *carrier* set, is a set of finitary operations on that underlying set.

-A set with an additional structure is also called an *algebra*.

-More complex structures (e.g. vector spaces, modules, algebras) can be defined by introducing multiple operations, different underlying sets or defining axioms.

-The properties of specific algebraic structures are studied in **abstract algebra**.
-The general theory of algebraic structures has been formalized in **universal algebra**.
-The language of **category theory** is used to express and study relationships between different classes of algebraic and non-algebraic objects.
+An **algebraic structure** is a structure on a set; it is a set of finitary operations on the carrier (underlying) set.
+A set with an additional structure is called an **algebra**.
+More complex structures (vector spaces, modules, algebras, etc.) may be defined by introducing multiple operations, different underlying sets or via axioms. **Abstract algebra** studies the properties of algebraic structures. **Universal algebra** is the formalization of the general theory of algebraic structures.
+Different classes of non/algebraic objects, and relations between them, are studied in terms of the *category theory*.

-Some algebraic structures with one or more operations that obey a particular set of laws, have names.
+Some algebraic structures with one or more operations (usually binary ops such as addition, multiplication, etc.) that obey a particular set of laws (such as associativity, closure, identity, inverse, etc.), have friendly names (e.g. group, field, ring, etc.).

 ## List of Algebraic Structures

-Complex algebraic structures:
-- vector spaces
-- modules
-- algebras

 <details><summary>List of Algebraic Structures</summary><br>

 * **Group-like**
   - Group
-  - Abelian group
+  - Abelian group (group + commutativity)
-  - Semigroup
+  - Semigroup (group - closure)
   - Monoid
   - Rack and quandle
   - Quasigroup and loop